 Advertising Disclosure

-Go Backpacking is a member of the Mediavine Travel Network.
-Therefore we display ads in content to support the site.
+Go Backpacking is supported by advertising.
+We're a long-time member of the Mediavine Travel Network.
+Therefore, we display ads in almost all content.

 We also reserve the right to add a limited number of relevant affiliate links for the same reason.